 The VRX is powered by a 2.4-litre four-cylinder petrol engine producing 125kW and 226Nm.
 Prices for the VRX start from $29,990 with the five-speed manual (as tested), or $32,240 with the automatic CVT transmission.

 The VRX sits just below the turbocharged all-wheel drive Ralliart and Evolution models.
 It’s the go-to Lancer if you don’t want a turbo, but still want the sporty looks and better-than-base model handling dynamics.

 It’s available in Black, Lightning Blue, Titanium (dark silver), Red, Cool Silver, Warm Silver, and White.
 All colours other than white will set you back an extra $495.

-Get the best price on a new Mitsubishi Lancer by clicking here.
+Get PD to find you the best price on a new Mitsubishi Lancer by clicking here.

 2014 Mitsubishi Lancer VRX – THE SPECS

 ANCAP: Five stars (scored 33.56 out of 37)

 Priced from: $29,990